micmejia/bible-dump/NKJV/Ezekiel/Ezek 12.md

 "Son of man, what _is_ this proverb _that_ you _people_ have about the land of Israel, which says, 'The days are prolonged, and every vision fails'?

 ###### 23
-Tell them therefore, 'Thus says the Lord God: "I will lay this proverb to rest, and they shall no more use it as a proverb in Israel." ' But say to them, ' "The days are at hand, and the [^c]fulfillment of every vision.
+Tell them therefore, 'Thus says the Lord God: "I will lay this proverb to rest, and they shall no more use it as a proverb in Israel." ' But say to them, ' "The days are at hand, and the fulfillment of every vision.

 ###### 24
-For no more shall there be any false[^d] vision or flattering divination within the house of Israel.
+For no more shall there be any false vision or flattering divination within the house of Israel.

 ###### 25
 For I _am_ the Lord.
 I speak, and the word which I speak will come to pass; it will no more be postponed; for in your days, O rebellious house, I will say the word and perform it," says the Lord God.' "